Greenstand/treetracker-web-map-client/README.md

 ### Prettier

-Prettier reformats the code, but does not do code rule checking.
+Prettier formats the code, but it does not perform code rule checking.
 If you are using VSCode as your IDE, please follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-format-code-with-prettier-in-visual-studio-code) to set up Prettier and automatically format your code on file save.

 You can find the Prettier rules in the .prettierrc file.